IBM/openshift-workshop-was/setup/README.md

 ## Clone the Workshop

-From within the web terminal:
+From within the web terminal, run the following `git` command to downloand the repository for labs:

 ```
 git clone https://github.com/IBM/openshift-workshop-was.git